triplea-dev/triplea-woocommerce-plugin/src/readme.txt

 == Installation ==

 1. Install via the searchable Plugin Directory within your WordPress site's plugin page.
-1. (Or: Upload `triplea-payment-gateway-for-woocommerce.php` to the `/wp-content/plugins/` directory.)
+1. (Or: Upload `triplea-cryptocurrency-payment-gateway-for-woocommerce.php` to the `/wp-content/plugins/` directory.)
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 = Choose your preferred settlement mode =